 - Inspection of rooms (e.g., cleanliness) and measuring equipment (e.g., date of last calibration)

-- Documentation of outputs (paper, document management system, etc.)
+- Documentation of the results (paper, document management system, etc.)

 These methods can be assigned to the following classes